Salman7177/compscifp/reflection.md

 **1. What advice would you give yourself if you were to start a project like this again?**

 	I would advise our group to start off less ambitious, create that, and then work on incorporating new features one at a time from there.
 This would ensure that things are created in an orderly fashion where features build on top of each other.
-This would also help with development as sometimes, when developing, you are creating a feature that relies on the use of another feature which has not been created yet, so you have to wait f**or it.
+This would also help with development as sometimes, when developing, you are creating a feature that relies on the use of another feature which has not been created yet, so you have to wait for it.

 **2. Did you complete everything in your must have list?
 If no, why not?**